• Skip to main content

 Asian-Inspired Teriyaki Brussels Sprouts On a sheet pan ready to go in the oven.

-Pour the Brussels sprout mixture into the prepared baking sheet.
-Spread out so they are in a single layer with space between them if possible.
+Spread out so they are in a single layer with space between them so they cook evenly on all surfaces.

 How Long to Oven Roast Brussels Sprouts